Große Auswahl an günstigen Büchern

 Beschreibung von The Last Warriors

 Other warriors join Talking Elk to form a war party.
-Together, they raid the miners' operations, bringing in the soldiers for the miners' protection.
+Together, they raid the miners' operations, bringing in soldiers to protect the miners.
 The Sioux are commanded to surrender to the reservation or be branded as "hostile" to be hunted down, captured, or killed.
-Without his surrender, soldiers are sent after Talking Elk in overwhelming numbers.
 It didn't matter to the government that the Black Hills belonged to the Sioux.
-Gold was there, and if Talking Elk and his band were allowed to keep the miners from taking it other Sioux warriors would follow, causing an insurrection.
+Gold was there.

 Kund*innenbewertungen von The Last Warriors